Why immunisation is important

 Human papillomavirus (HPV) immunisation

-The NIP recommends and funds three human papillomavirus (HPV) immunisations for boys and girls aged 12-13 years.
+The NIP recommends and funds two human papillomavirus (HPV) immunisations for boys and girls aged 12-13 years.

 HPV is a common sexually transmitted infection.
-The majority of HPV infections go away on their own, but some of them cause diseases like genital warts and also genital cancers such as cervical cancer in women and penile cancer in men.
+The majority of HPV infections go away on their own, but some of them cause diseases like genital warts and also genital cancers like cervical cancer in women and penile cancer in men.

 For the HPV immunisation to work, you must have it before you come into contact with the virus.
 This is why health professionals recommend HPV immunisation during the early teenage years, before children are sexually active.